MetroLink (Dublin): Metro South

-In 2006, Eamon Ryan, then transport spokesperson for the Green Party, called for the underground section of Metro North to be extended south to Beechwood, where it would then surface and provide a direct link to the Luas Green Line.
-This option would allow passengers to travel from the south of the city to the north, without having to change mode of transport.
+In 2006, Eamon Ryan, then transport spokesperson for the Green Party, called for the underground section of Metro North to be extended south to Beechwood, where it would surface and provide a direct link to the Luas Green Line.
+The Luas Green Line, largely built on the former Harcourt Street railway line alignment, was designed to allow metro trains to potentially operate on the line.

-The Luas Green Line is largely built on most of the former Harcourt Street railway line alignment.
-When it was constructed, it was designed to allow metro trains to potentially operate on the line.
-In the National Transport Authority's Draft Transport Strategy for the Greater Dublin Area 2016–2035, it was proposed that the Metro North tunnel should be extended southwards to meet the Luas Green line in the Ranelagh area.
-The Luas Green line would be converted to a metro line, with Luas services on the line ending and being replaced by metro services.
+In the National Transport Authority's Transport Strategy for the Greater Dublin Area 2016–2035, it was proposed that the Metro North tunnel should be extended southwards to meet the Luas Green Line in the Ranelagh area, with the Green Line converted to metro operation.
+Revised plans released in March 2019 deferred the Green Line upgrade until after the northern MetroLink section became operational.

-In March 2019, revised plans were released with the intention to upgrade the Luas Green Line once the MetroLink northern section became operational.
-As of 2016, it remained part of the transport strategy to upgrade the Green Line to be capable of running metro services, extending the metro to Sandyford and Bride's Glen.

 Metro South West

-In 2020, it was reported that the NTA was assessing additional potential metro provision; with a southwest line serving Terenure, Rathfarnham and Knocklyon, or a southeastern line serving University College Dublin.
+In 2020, it was reported that the NTA was assessing additional potential metro provision, including a southwest line serving Terenure, Rathfarnham and Knocklyon, or a southeastern line serving University College Dublin.

 Former plans

 Metro West

-Metro West (Irish: Meitreo Thiar) was proposed to run from an intersection with Metro North, just south of the airport at Santry, and from there pass through Blanchardstown, Liffey Valley, and Clondalkin before joining the Luas Red Line to continue towards Tallaght.
-Metro West was planned to be entirely above ground, at road level, and 25.5 km.
-Planning on the Metro West Project was suspended in September 2011 following a review by Leo Varadkar, then Minister for Transport, Tourism and Sport, as money to construct the new railway would not be available in the foreseeable future.
+Metro West was proposed to run from an intersection with Metro North, just south of the airport at Santry, and from there pass through Blanchardstown, Liffey Valley, and Clondalkin before joining the Luas Red Line to continue towards Tallaght.
+Metro West was planned to be entirely above ground at grade, and 25.5 km long.
+Planning on the Metro West Project was suspended in September 2011 following a review by Leo Varadkar, then Minister for Transport, Tourism and Sport, as funds to construct the new railway would not be available in the foreseeable future.

-Two potential routes for Metro West had been published by the Railway Procurement Agency in January 2007.
-Following discussions and a public consultation process, a preferred route was announced in July 2007.
-This route started at Tallaght, running through Belgard, Clondalkin, Liffey Valley, Blanchardstown.
-Stops were also proposed for the National Aquatic Centre and Abbotstown, before continuing in the direction of Sillogue and Harristown.
-Following Harristown it would link with the proposed Metro North line, for a combined length of 25 km.

-Metro West plans, published in 2007, proposed lines which would run overground, with some tunnels and bridges to avoid major road junctions.
-In addition to the proposed link with Metro North, the line was proposed to interchange with the Luas at Tallaght and Belgard, rail services at Fonthill and Porterstown and Dublin Bus services at a number of other stops.